 The Board is actively involved in the oversight and management of risks that could affect St. Joe.
 This oversight and management is conducted primarily through the Board's Committees, but the full Board has retained responsibility for general oversight of risks.
 The Audit Committee is primarily responsible for overseeing the risk management and risk assessment function.
 In carrying out its responsibilities, the Audit Committee reviews our policies and processes with respect to risk assessment and risk management, and discusses our major financial risk exposures and the steps management has taken to monitor and control such exposures.
 A member of management is assigned to monitor and manage each identified risk.
-This process is facilitated by our risk manager, who reports directly to the Chair of the Audit Committee, with day-to-day administrative oversight by the Chief Financial Officer.
+This process is facilitated by our General Counsel and Chief Financial Officer.
 The other Committees of the Board consider the risks within their areas of responsibility.
 The Board satisfies its oversight responsibility through the receipt and review of full reports by each Committee chair regarding the Committee's considerations and actions, as well as through the receipt and review of regular reports directly from officers responsible for oversight of particular risks within St. Joe.